eventnetusa/eventnet/src/_vip/events-and-festivals.md

 content_section:
   - text_block_markdown: >-
       Founded in 1976, EventNetUSA is one of the oldest experiential marketing agencies in the industry.
-Named a *Top Event Marketing Agency*&nbsp; Event Marketer's [It
+Named a *Top Event Marketing Agency*&nbsp;on Event Marketer's [It
       List](http://www.eventmarketer.com/article/the-2017-it-list-recognizing-the-top-100-event-agencies/),
       and *known for producing the impossible*, we provide turn-key event production and logistics to brands and agencies nationwide.&nbsp;